Mark Hunter (rower): Coaching

 During his year off after the 2008 Olympics, he was an assistant coach of UCLA Women's rowing program.

 Awards

 He was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours, and was awarded an Honorary Doctor of Science from the University of East London (UEL) in November 2009.

 In 2009, Hunter was inducted into the London Youth Games Hall of Fame, and he was also granted an MBE for his services to rowing.

 Personal life

-As of 2024, Hunter works in management consultancy, for EY Lane4.
+As of 2024, Hunter works in people consulting, for EY.